- Intellectual Property LLM Curriculum and Degree Requirements

 Supremely Located Near Washington, D.C.

-The Center for the Protection of Intellectual Property (CPIP) at George Mason University School of Law is dedicated to the scholarly analysis of intellectual property rights and the technological, commercial, and creative innovation they facilitate.
-CPIP explores how strong property rights in innovation and creativity can foster successful and flourishing individual lives and national economies.
+The Center for Intellectual Property x Innovation Policy (C-IP2) at Antonin Scalia Law School, George Mason University is dedicated to the scholarly analysis of intellectual property rights and the technological, commercial, and creative innovation they facilitate.
+C-IP2 explores how strong property rights in innovation and creativity can foster successful and flourishing individual lives and national economies.

-Through a wide array of academic and public policy programming, CPIP brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.
-Ultimately, CPIP seeks to promote a healthy academic discussion, grounded in rigorous scholarship, and a well-informed public policy debate about the importance of intellectual property.
+Through a wide array of academic and public policy programming, C-IP2 brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.
+Ultimately, C-IP2 seeks to promote a healthy academic discussion, grounded in rigorous scholarship, and a well-informed public policy debate about the importance of intellectual property.

-Mason Law students enjoy easy access to CPIP’s resources and programs.
-In fact, many CPIP programs take place right on the Mason Law campus or in nearby Washington, D.C.
-Recent CPIP activities include a Second Annual Fall Conference, titled “Common Ground: How Intellectual Property Unites Creators and Innovators,” featuring a keynote by Professor Richard A. Epstein; a works-in-progress research symposium on “The History of Patented Innovation and Creativity”; the Inaugural Summer Institute in Patent Law; a research symposium on “Patent Rights and Remedies”; and a Capitol Hill briefing on “The Essential Role of IP in Bringing R&D to Market”.
+Scalia Law students enjoy easy access to C-IP2’s resources and programs.
+In fact, many C-IP2 programs take place right on the Scalia Law campus or in nearby Washington, D.C.
+Recent C-IP2 activities include a Second Annual Fall Conference, titled “Common Ground: How Intellectual Property Unites Creators and Innovators,” featuring a keynote by Professor Richard A. Epstein; a works-in-progress research symposium on “The History of Patented Innovation and Creativity”; the Inaugural Summer Institute in Patent Law; a research symposium on “Patent Rights and Remedies”; and a Capitol Hill briefing on “The Essential Role of IP in Bringing R&D to Market”.

 Comprehensive Course Offerings